ReefLakin/CellularAutomataCatan/README.md

 > https://codepen.io/MattH22/pen/pqFLJ

-The hexagon grid was stolen from the legend that is Matt.
+The previous hexagon grid was stolen from the legend that is Matt.
 You can check out his code in the link above!